A Guide to Residential Catch Basins and Dry Wells

 Residential drainage systems often feature outdoor catch basins and/or dry wells, so a solid understanding of what they are and the jobs they do can be beneficial.

-While it is public systems that seem to be better understood, private water, waste and drainage systems contribute to the overall water picture and should also be understood and attended.
-Knowing the different uses for a catch basin vs. dry well serves as a benefit to nearly anyone, since both utilities exist in a number of residential conditions and can provide solutions to a number of drainage issues.
+While it is public systems that seem to be better understood, private water, waste, and drainage systems contribute to the overall water picture and should also be understood and attended to.
+Knowing the different uses for a catch basin vs. dry well serves as a benefit to nearly anyone since both utilities exist in a number of residential conditions and can provide solutions to a number of drainage issues.